 Contemporary worship is not business as usual!
 Gone are the days of three hymns and a sermon.
 Today’s worship leader must know a little bit about everything: pop music, praise bands, worship flow…

 If you’re a part-time or volunteer worship leader you probably have to program your own worship slides.
 There’s a bunch of bad PowerPoint out there.
 But you don’t do art, you say?
 If you have enough creative energy in you to be involved with worship, you have enough creativity to maintain decent graphics.
+You can see changes if you put in the effort and gather more info about graphics and designs.
 You might not be able to produce the graphics yourself (although I believe anyone can learn to create good, basic graphics) but you should at least be able to recognize graphics that aren’t good.

 With the wonders of technology we can today create videos and graphics that could have only been created by a professional on a super computer twenty years ago.
 However, I’m afraid the technology is getting ahead of us.
 We have the latest bells and whistles yet I’ve seen the most horrific cheesiness projected on some church screens!

 Let’s start with a few basics.
 Of all places, I ran into a nice, quick and concise art lesson at the US Post Office in the form of a pamphlet.
 They’ve put a copy online, take a look: